AshAvalanche/ash-docs/docs/console/features.md

 ### Automatic upgrade

-We will make sure your validators are always up to date with the latest release of AvalancheGo.
+Ash will make sure your validators are always up to date with the latest release of AvalancheGo.

 ### Faucet